 And, let’s be honest, we can’t really say that about many Irish artists.
 Even though much of our small music media does repeatedly say it about many Irish artists…?

 With her debut album, 2017’s Quiet Giant, consisting of, says The Irish Times, ‘music that weaves a spell‘, the following year, Langford picked up Best Emerging Artist at RTÉ’s inaugural Folk Awards 2018.
-That same year, a whirlwind 100-date promotional tour across Europe sowed the seeds for a whole new album, Sowing Acorns, release right about now.
+That same year, a whirlwind 100-date promotional tour across Europe sowed the seeds for a whole new album, Sowing Acorns.

-Which is why Emma is bringing her trio – Arkansas’ Alec Brown on cello, Virginia’s Ray Yrure on percussion – to The Whale on Friday, October 9th.
+Which is why Emma is bringing her trio – Arkansas’ Alec Brown on cello, Virginia’s Ray Yrure on percussion – to The Whale on Friday, August 20th, bounced from September 2020.